 Clint ISD encompasses three major, separate and distinct communities - the Town of Clint, a stable farming and ranching area; the town of Horizon City, a growing suburban area; and the community of Montana Vista, an unincorporated area.
+The town of Clint is located in the fertile valley area on State Highway 20, approximately 18 miles southeast of El Paso.
+Horizon City and the Montana Vista areas are situated in the high desert to the north.
+The Montana Vista area flanks State Highways 62 and 180, about 24 miles to the north of Clint.
+Horizon City is also in the high desert at the midpoint of the district.

-With an enrollment of a little over 10,500 students, Clint ISD has 14 campuses - four high schools, four middle/junior high schools and six elementary schools.
+With an enrollment of 11,600 students, Clint ISD has 14 campuses - four high schools, four middle/junior high schools and six elementary schools.
 Of the nearly 1200 districts in the state, Clint is among the top 100 in student population.
 The District employs 1450 full-time staff.
 The District's 700 teachers are among the highest paid compared to other District's in the county.
 Of the nine school districts in El Paso County, Clint is the largest in square mileage and has great potential for growth.